heyitsyang/HomeAssistantConfigUnderHassOS/README.md

 **THIS IS AN OLD RESPOSITORY AND IS NO LONGER UPDATED**

-For my curent Home Assistant files please see the repository Home-Assistant-Config-Files
+For my current Home Assistant files please see the repository Home-Assistant-Config-Files

 # Yang's Home Assistant configuration files